Osiris-Team/PayHook/WIP.md

   (in todo) to create a `payhook` database with the existing information.
 - Copy, paste and customize (even better read and understand) all the code shown below, to make sure everything works as expected.
+- The provided PayPal client id/secret (app) must have permissions for using `Transaction Search`.
+Tick that box and save the change at your [developer dashboard](https://developer.paypal.com/developer/applications).
+Otherwise, it's not possible to find the subscription-id for a payment.
+- Webhook events are checked for validity/authenticity by doing an API request to the payment-processor.
+To avoid hitting API rate-limits make sure to protect against fake events by limiting the amount of events per ip by adding timeouts for example.
+Also limit the maximum allowed size of a webhook event to avoid sending large amounts of data to the API (TODO FIND OUT BYTE-SIZE OF BIGGEST PAYPAL/STRIPE WEBHOOK-EVENT AND MENTION IT HERE).

 ```java
 package com.osiris.payhook;